The Top 30 Most Valuable Football Cards Of All Time

 brown-rookie

-Jim Brown was one of the best running backs to ever play the game of football.
-His track record is nothing short of remarkable; 9 Pro Bowls (each year in the league), three MVP awards, 8x rushing yards leader and 5x rushing TD leader.
+Jim Brown was one of the best running backs to ever play football.
+His track record is nothing short of remarkable: nine Pro Bowls (each year in the league), three MVP awards, 8x rushing yards leader, and 5x rushing TD leader.
 Brown pretty much shattered every running record when he retired.

 1960 Topps – Johnny Unitas